Types of house locks

 Can't tell a deadlock from a deadlatch?
 We can help.
-If you’re looking to save money on your home insurance, it’s a good idea to get the right locks fitted.
+If you’re looking to save money on home insurance, it's important to get the right locks fitted.

 When you apply for cover, insurers need to know what locks you have on any outside doors or patio doors.

 In some cases, if you don’t have the right locks, you may struggle to get cover at a reasonable price.